pharo-project/pharo-core/pharo-core/FileSystem-Memory.package/MemoryHandle.class/README.md

 I provide "primitives" for doing IO on files in a MemoryFileSystem.
-I buffer writes until the stream is flushed or closed.
+I delegate most of my actions to the MemoryFile.
+This way there is only one place needed where the data is stored.